Click logo for Home Page"

 On paper, theoretically, it sounds good, and it worked for SAC beautify.
 But MAC had some flaws with it.
 The whole thing revolved around the Crew Chief System.

 In SAC a person who was called the Crew Chief stayed with his plane.
 Anywhere the plane went the Crew Chief went too.

-Mac was a different story.
+MAC was a different story.
 If the regular crew chief was to be sent with their airplane, it could be a very long time before they saw home.
-So as a general rule if your name was on the side of an airplane, it was very seldom you would even see your airplane much less work on it.
+So, as a general rule, even if your name was on the side of an airplane, it was very seldom you would even see your airplane much less work on it.

 Configuration changes were nonexistent in SAC.
 Their mission stays the same: Take bombs to a designated target and drop them.

 In MAC configuration changes were the norm.
 The incoming mission could be setup for passengers and the next mission out would be for patients.
 That's a lot of work to remove the triple passenger seats and install the stanchions with litters and red side seats.
 To make a long story short, when ever a mission came down there would be a lot of work by a bunch of people to make it happen.
 There was always something that could be done to help things or speed up the process.